Return Home

 A half-melted, green-lit bust on a wooden shelf, with cobwebs draped over it.

 A bust of Brother Roland sits as an homage to the Imagineer and creator Roland “Rolly” Crump.
-There are references to Roland Crump at The Haunted Mansion parks.
+Rolly Crump was on the original Haunted Mansion design team.

 A wall-mounted sconce with two round lights and a dragon design features cobwebs, attached to a dark wood panel.

-The lanterns affixed to the walls throughout the parlor feature the iconic bats.
-The glass shades feature sketched ropes and other nautical moments that help immerse you more into The Haunted Mansion Parlor.
+The lanterns affixed to the walls throughout the Parlor feature the iconic bats from The Haunted Mansion’s stanchions.
+The glass shades feature sketched ropes and other nautical moments.
+Spiderwebs are across the lanterns.

-What do you think of the new parlor aboard the Treasure?
+What do you think of the new Haunted Mansion Parlor aboard the Treasure?
 Will you be booking a special cruise to see this space in person?
 Let us know in the comments below and on social media.

 For the latest Disney Parks news and info, follow WDW News Today on TwitterFacebook, and Instagram.